 My big dream

-Since years with my turtle-lover friends we are considering the idea to build a shelter for unwanted pet turtles.
+Since years with my turtle-lover friends we are considering the idea to build a guesthouse and a shelter for unwanted pet turtles.
 The majority of exotic turtles are counted to the invasive species in my country, e. g. red-eared or yellow-eared sliders, gliders, snapping turtles, and so on.

 Lovely baby turtles are bought by adults for their kids.
 Alas, as the animal grows in size, they mean more ‘problem’: they need expert care, bigger enclosure, aquaterrarium with special lighting and water filters, fresh-water fishes for food, etc. Also, turtles aren’t ideal pets for children: they don’t cuddle and don’t enjoy being handled.
 This is why hundreds or even thousands of pet turtles end up discarded.
 They get thrown into rivers, lakes or ponds.
 Despite of the common belief, these places are far from being ideal for these creatures.
 They are likely to starve, to freeze, or to die because of weakness, illness, or a predatory attack.
 Those who survive are serious threat to local wild fauna.